emory-libraries/django-eultheme/README.rst

     eultheme.context_processors.template_settings

+* *Recommended:* create a context processor to include your project version in all templates as **SW_VERSION**.
+By default, eultheme will display the project version in the footer.

+* Include **eultheme.js** in your site base (or other templates as appropriate) if you use any of the template snippets that require it (e.g., advanced search filters).

 **eultheme** expects that you are using ``django.contrib.staticfiles``, and that **TEMPLATE_LOADERS** and **STATICFILES_FINDERS** are configured to load files from app directories (included in the default settings).
 It also expects a named url called ``site-index``.

-*Recommended:* create a context processor to include your project version in all templates as **SW_VERSION**.
-By default, eultheme will display the project version in the footer.

-Include **eultheme.js** in your site base if you use any of the template snippets that require it (e.g., advanced search filters).

 Downtime/Maintenance pages
 --------------------------